zhenghh04/E3SM-IO/utils/README.md

   available in folder `../datasets` with file named `i_case_f19_g16_16p.nc`.

 ---
+## dat2h5
+**dat2h5** functions the same as dat2nc, but it outputs an HDF5 file instead of a NetCDF file.

+---
 ## datstat
 **datstat** reads a decomposition file in its original text format and report statistics of the decomposition.